simmy1094/apiautoamtion/README.md

 ==========

-# Mocha Star Wars API Tests
-> Star Wars API test from the command line with love to you

-## Features

-- Written in JavaScript
-- Hits the Galactic endpoints from the outside world
-- Assertions on the JSON response
-- Quick and efficent
-- Easy to write new tests

 ## Installation

 1) Install [node.js](http://nodejs.org/), by either crack open your favourite package manager: typically `apt-get install nodejs` on Debian/Ubuntu Linux, `brew install node` on a Mac